-Please write clear, concise instructions so we can reproduce the behavior— even if it seems obvious.
+To show us that the issue you are having is in Gitea itself, please write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we can fix the issue.
 Check out How to Report Bugs Effectively.

 Discuss your design

 The project welcomes submissions but please let everyone know what you're working on if you want to change or add something to the Gitea repositories.

 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the project and tools.
 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

 Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compatibility on upgrade.
 To make sure you are running the test suite exactly like we do, you should install the CLI for Drone CI, as we are using the server for continous testing, following these instructions.
 After that you can simply call

 drone exec within your working directory and it will try to run the test suite locally.

 Changes to Gitea must be reviewed before they are accepted, no matter who makes the change even if it is an owner or a maintainer.
 We use GitHub's pull request workflow to do that and we also use LGTM to ensure every PR is reviewed by at least 2 maintainers.

 Please try to make your pull request easy to review for us.
 Please read the "How to get faster PR reviews" guide, it has lots of useful tips for any project you may want to contribute.
 Some of the key points:

 - Make small pull requests.
 The smaller, the faster to review and the more likely it will be merged soon.